Detroit to pay $7.5M to man who claims cops switched bullets

 In 2016, the Innocence Clinic at University of Michigan law school asked a judge to reopen the case.
 Photos of two bullets taken from the victim, Gerry Bennett, did not resemble the bullets that were examined by a defense expert before trial decades earlier.

-The bullets surprisingly were still in Detroit police storage.
-Tests showed they did not match the .38-caliber gun identified as the weapon.
+The actual bullets surprisingly were still in Detroit police storage.
+Examinations showed they did not match the .38-caliber gun identified as the weapon.

 A judge granted Ricks a new trial, but prosecutors in response dropped charges.